 3. Feira Semanal de Espinho / Mercado Semanal

-Feira Semanal de Espinho is an open-air market that has been around since 1894.
-Its popularity grew and became the largest weekly market in Portugal.
+Feira Semanal de Espinho is an open-air market that has existed since 1894.
+Its popularity grew and it became the largest weekly market in Portugal.

 And the market itself is massive!
-As I was walking through the market, I thought it would be two or three blocks, but it kept on going for another few blocks.
+As I walked through the market, I thought it would be two or three blocks, but it continued for another few blocks.
 It extended all the way to the railway tracks.

 The prices at the market are better than shopping anywhere else.
-And if you buy something from the vendors, you are supporting small businesses and local farmers.
+And if you buy something from the vendors, you support small businesses and local farmers.